Basic information to the SOK rooms

-Cookware and crockery must also be brought by the student, however there is often a basic supply of these in the rooms of category 1.
+Cookware and dishes must also be brought by the student, however there is often a basic supply of these in the rooms of category 1.

-Every hall of residence has washing machines (for a small fee) and communal rooms for watching TV, studying or simply relaxing together.
+Every hall of residence has washing machines (for a small fee and different payment method) and communal rooms for watching TV, studying or simply relaxing together.
 Some halls even offer sports facilities (e.g., table tennis and a room for weight and fitness training).

-There are several tutors in each hall of residence who will help and support newcomers, so don’t be afraid to ask them questions!
+There are several tutors in each hall of residence which will help and support newcomers, so don’t be hesitate to ask them questions!

 The rent is calculated by Studentenwerk to cover the costs of the residence.
 The total monthly fees consist of the basic rental fee and prepayment of additional running costs.
 If the additional costs should have to be increased, Studentenwerk will inform you about the adjustment in your prepayment at the beginning of the year.
 At the end of the year, the total costs will be calculated and any excess payment will be returned.